Bonus Download: New to painting? Start with my free Beginner's Guide to Painting.

 Balance is one of the basic principles of design and refers to how well all the elements are balanced with each other.
 There are no hard and fast rules to determine if a painting is balanced or not.
 It is usually just based on your own observation.

-In terms of positive and negative space, a small area of busy positive space (when I say busy I mean there is a lot going on) can be just as powerful as a large area of quiet negative space.
+In terms of positive and negative space, a small area of busy, positive space (when I say busy I mean a lot is going on) can be just as powerful as a large area of quiet negative space.

 In the painting below, the positive space would be the subjects in the center at the table.
 The negative space is the floor and wall.
 Notice how much area the positive space is taking up compared to the negative space.
 But it appears balanced, to me anyway.
 This is because the positive space is busy.
 There is more saturation in the colors, more contrast and more detail.
 The negative space on the other hand, is comparatively smooth, dull and less detailed.